ChrisClark303/leeds-beer-quest/README.md

 The last piece of functionality it provides is a data management endpoint so that the establishments can be imported from the LeedsBeerQuest website.
 This fetches the CSV, parses the data into models, and then passes these on to a service object to be inserted into the relevant data store.
 Two data stores are currently supported - an in-memory object cache, and MongoDB.
 There is a "feature flag" - actually just a bool set in appsettings - that switches between these two.
 This simply instructs the DI registry to register one set of implementations over another.

 ## Models
 I've used separate Read and Write models, but I've cheated here by only splitting those out there's actually a difference between the two.
 Essentially, the Location object has to include a Coordinates array when written to Mongo to support the GeoSpatial index.
-This is not required on the read model so the parser object that builds the model uses the write version, while everything else defaults to the read.
+This is not required on the read model so the parser object that builds the model for the datastore uses the write version, while everything else defaults to the read.

 ### MongoDB
 I decided on MongoDB for a few reasons - firstly, I wanted something permanent, as the in-memory cache used initially had to be filled everytime the app was restarted (this is why the specflow tests call the DataImport route in test setup).
 Secondly, I knew it supported geospatial querying, so would be able to provide the nearest establishments and distance calculations out of the box, and thirdly, MongoDB provides free cloud storage!